locationtech/geomesa/docs/user/installation_and_configuration.rst

 GeoMesa data.

-The version of the distributed runtime JAR must match the version of the GeoMesa data store client JAR (usually installed in GeoServer, see below).
-If not, queries might not work correctly (or at all).
+The version of the distributed runtime JAR must match the version of the GeoMesa data store client JAR (usually installed in GeoServer; see below).
+If not, queries might not work correctly or at all.

 For Accumulo 1.5
 ^^^^^^^^^^^^^^^^